Jocelyne Bourgon

 Jocelyne Bourgon, PC OC (born September 20, 1950) is a former Canadian public servant.
 She was the first woman appointed as the Clerk of the Privy Council, serving from 1994 until 1999.

 Life and career

 Born in Papineauville, Quebec, she studied in science (Biology) at the University of Montreal and then management at the University of Ottawa.
 She joined the public service of Canada as a summer student with the Department of Transport in 1974.
-She was rapidly promoted to the level of Deputy Minister.
-She served in several Departments including Consumer and Corporate Affairs (Industry), Cabinet Secretary for Federal-Provincial Relations, President of Canadian International Development Agency (CIDA), and Transport Canada.
+She rapidly progressed through the ranks up to her first position as deputy minister in 1989.
+She served in several Departments including Consumer and Corporate Affairs, Cabinet Secretary for Federal-Provincial Relations, President of Canadian International Development Agency (CIDA), and Transport Canada.